-Themelio’s entire design is motivated by what we believe to be the most important feature of blockchains: endogenous trust.
-That is, we can trust that a blockchain protocol will behave correctly without trusting the people running it.
+Themelio’s entire design is motivated by what we believe is the most important feature of blockchains: endogenous trust.
+That is, we can trust that a blockchain protocol will behave correctly without trusting any of the people running it.
 In blockchains, trust emerges from within the protocol, not from preexisting trust in the parties that run the protocol.

-Crucial to endogenous trust is cryptoeconomics, the intersection of game theory and cryptography that enables self-incentivizing mechanisms so that given enough participants, we can trust the group’s overall behavior without trusting any individual participant.
-For example, no matter what kind of communication technology is used, someone using a bank can only do so securely if they trust the bank, or at least third-party authorities like regulatory agencies.
-Yet a Bitcoin user does not need to even know which miner ends up processing their transaction, let alone establish any sort of trust with that miner.
-Instead, the cryptoeconomics of Bitcoin mining internally rewards good miners and punishes bad miners, so that the Bitcoin user can safely trust the Bitcoin network as a whole.
+Endogenous trust is enabled by cryptoeconomics, the intersection of game theory and cryptography, which powers self-incentivizing mechanisms that, given enough participants, allows us to trust a group’s overall behavior without trusting any individual participant.
+For example, someone can only securely use a traditional bank if they trust that bank, or at least third-party regulators.
+But a Bitcoin user doesn’t even need to know which miner ends up processing their transaction, let alone establish any sort of trust with that miner.
+Instead, because the cryptoeconomics of Bitcoin mining internally rewards good miners and heavily punishes bad miners, our Bitcoin user can confidently trust the Bitcoin network as a whole.

 …that existing blockchains don’t really have

 Unfortunately, existing blockchains have weak endogenous trust.
 In fact, sometimes endogenous trust is totally ignored as a design goal, like in “private blockchains”.
 Even in public blockchains, endogenous trust is lost every time a protocol is upgraded: governance events hand over the network’s behavior to people external to the blockchain, making those decision-makers the ultimate root of trust.

 Among the many factors that force blockchain protocol upgrades, the biggest culprit is application-blockchain friction, which occurs when a blockchain protocol becomes increasingly unsuitable for its main applications.